zschrec/SahaEOS/README.md

-# SahaEOS
+﻿# SahaEOS
-Implementation of an equation of state (EOS) solver using Saha ionization.
-These modules form the foundation of implementing the Saha EOS in AstroBEAR.
-The three main modules will be described below, as well as what must be done in the future.
+This is an implementation of the Saha equation of state (EOS).
+These modules form the foundation of implementing the Saha EOS in AstroBEAR (https://astrobear.pas.rochester.edu/trac/).
+Each module consists of the main program and a declarations files containing everything the main program needs.
+The three main modules, as well as what must be done in the future, are be described below.
+The initial files folder contains the “pre-cleaned” versions of the files that are included only for the sake of completeness.

+#saha_solver.f90 with saha_solver_declarations.f90
+This module uses the Saha equation to iterates until electron density converges.
+It does so over a range of temperatures with specified compositions of hydrogen, helium, carbon, nitrogen, and oxygen.
+It outputs a files containing the various ionization fractions and the ionization energy for each temperature.
+Due to the lack of partition function values for carbon, nitrogen, and oxygen, we only consider the zeroth, first, and second ionization levels.
+All units are in CGS unless the variable contains “_eV” at the end, where those units are electron-volts.
+To run the simulation with different concentrations of elements, the values in the “x” array can changed.
+The index-element pairs are 1-hydrogen, 2-helium, 3-carbon, 4-nitrogen, and 5-oxygen.
+The upper_T, lower_T, and increment_T values can be changed to iterate over different temperature ranges.
+The initial electron density to start the iteration and the tolerance of the calculation can be changed, however their current values have worked well in our simulations.